M0rph3e/ift-6390-kaggle-competition-2/report.md

 ### Models used
 * [Multi Layer Perceptron](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html) : A "vanilla" feed forward artificial neural network  classifier implemented with Scikit Learn library [`MLP_Classifier`](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).
 We tried this model to see if it can perform well on our big number of features.
-* [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) : A model that fits a certain number of [decision tree classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) on sub-samples of the dataset and uses the averaging to improve accuracy of predictions and control over-fitting.
+* [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) : A model that fits a certain number of [decision trees classifiers](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) on sub-samples of the dataset and uses the averaging to improve accuracy of predictions and control over-fitting.
 * [AdaBoost](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html) : A meta-estimator that boost a classifier so that it can focus on most difficult cases.
 Our boosted model is a basic [Decision Tree classifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html#sklearn.tree.DecisionTreeClassifier).
 * [Voting](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html) :  An ensemble method that trains on a numerous set of models and predicts the output based on voting with majority of models with the highest probability.
 Here we used Voting on our 3 previous classes.